Peripheral Artery Disease (PAD)

 Adults over 50 and African Americans are at an increased risk of developing PAD.
 Other risk factors include:

 Early diagnosis and treatment of peripheral artery disease are essential to decreasing your risk for more serious health problems.
 The University of Kansas Health System specialists use noninvasive 64-slice CT equipment, which produces high-quality images to accurately diagnose PAD.

 Proactive PAD screening can reduce your risk for complications.
 The University of Kansas Health System offers today's most innovative and trusted diagnostic tests:

 - Blood testing

 - Doppler ultrasound

 Other screening examinations are available when necessary.

-- Cryoplasty balloons: Opens narrowed arteries to prevent excessive scar tissue and possible blockage recurrence.
+Cryoplasty balloons open narrowed arteries to prevent excessive scar tissue and possible blockage recurrence.

 The vascular team at The University of Kansas Health System includes a team of doctors from multiple specialties.
 Interventional cardiologists, cardiothoracic surgeons, vascular surgeons and interventional radiologists work together to provide you with comprehensive care in one location.
 These heart and vascular specialists are leaders in their field and use the most current treatment options.

-Your team of caregivers will develop a customized treatment plan using a comprehensive range of the latest minimally invasive procedures to restore blood flow.
+Your care team will develop a customized treatment plan using a comprehensive range of the latest minimally invasive procedures to restore blood flow.
 These procedures result in a faster recovery, shorter hospital stay, reduced risk of infection and less pain and scarring.